holdex/developers/.github/CONTRIBUTING.md

 ```

 ## Requesting Review
-Once your PR is ready, assign reviewers and mark it as "ready to review".
-But before that, make sure to report the time you have spent on the PR.
+Once your PR is ready, assign reviewers and mark it as "ready to review."
+But before that, report the time you have spent on it.

 > [!NOTE]
 > When contributing, it's essential to report time accurately, including all stages of development (planning, implementation, QA).
 We encourage opening a PR at the start of your work, even during the planning or investigation phase.
 Programming and designing isn't just about writing code or creating designs; it also involves planning (40%) and QA (20-30%).